8125 N. Emerald•Portland, OR 97217•Ph (503) 916-6275•Fx (503) 916-2662

 Our shoes and noses thank you in advance for doing your part.

 At Peninsula, reading, writing and math are fundamental.
 Enrichments are essential.
-They bring pleasure to reading and creativity to expression.
 Enrichment classes teach cross-curricular skills that demonstrate to students how math applies to art, music, physical education, and beyond.
 Enrichments are the colorful ties that bind the fully educated child together.
 Each of these certified teachers has a subject "specialty," complete with its own set of adopted educational standards.
 Most enrichment teachers have stand-alone classes and all collaborate with homeroom teachers to make curricular connections.
 We want students to know math doesn't just happen in "math class," it's all around us.
 Enrichments are fundamental to student engagement in school.
 Enrichments foster agency within a child and their ability to participate in their education.

 Kirsten Slane, Art